MicrosoftLearning/mslearn-ai-vision/Instructions/Exercises/06-video-indexer.md

 The indexing process extracts insights from the video, which you can view in the portal.

 1. In the Video Analyzer portal, when the video is indexed, select it to view it.
 You'll see the video player alongside a pane that shows insights extracted from the video.

+    > **Note**: Due to the limited access policy to protect individuals identities, you may not see names when you index the video.

 ![Video Analyzer with a video player and Insights pane](../media/video-indexer-insights.png)